Dito Telecommunity: Third major telecommunications provider bid

-Relaunch as Dito
+Relaunch as DITO

-On July 8, 2019, Mislatel was renamed as Dito Telecommunity.
-Dito was derived from the Filipino word for "here", which is a response to the stakeholders' question on where they plan to set up a firm that would provide a "world class service" with "here" referring to the Philippines, the country where Dito Telecommunity is based in.
+On July 8, 2019, Mislatel was renamed as DITO Telecommunity.
+DITO was derived from the Filipino word for "here", which is a response to the stakeholders' question on where they plan to set up a firm that would provide a "world class service" with "here" referring to the Philippines, the country where DITO Telecommunity is based in.

-At the same date of the announcement of the company's renaming, Dito Telecommunity was granted its permit to operate after Philippine President Rodrigo Duterte awarded the Certificate of Public Convenience and Necessity by the National Telecommunications Commission to its chairman Dennis Uy during a ceremony at the Presidential Palace, Malacañang.
+At the same date of the announcement of the company's renaming, DITO Telecommunity was granted its permit to operate after Philippine President Rodrigo Duterte awarded the Certificate of Public Convenience and Necessity by the National Telecommunications Commission to its chairman Dennis Uy during a ceremony at the Presidential Palace, Malacañang.

-On September 6, 2019, Dito announced its plans to build its own campus on an 8 ha lot at Clark Global City.
-The campus will house the company's own data center and will hold Dito's operational departments, network operations center, servecall center, and regional center.
-It will also serve as the hub for Dito's research and development in the telecommunications space.
-Dito began the construction of its campus on April 13, 2021.
+On September 6, 2019, DITO announced its plans to build its own campus on an 8 ha lot at Clark Global City.
+The campus will house the company's own data center and will hold DITO's operational departments, network operations center, call center, and regional center.
+It will also serve as the hub for DITO's research and development in the telecommunications space.
+DITO began the construction of its campus on April 13, 2021.

-In October 2019, Dito signed separate deals with Lopez-owned Sky Cable Corporation and politician Luis Chavit Singson's LCS Group.
-Under the deal with LCS Group, Dito will lease the shared telco towers that LCS had already build in several areas.
-While on the other hand of the deal with Sky Cable, Dito will utilize the latter's unused fiber-optic cables in Metro Manila.
+In October 2019, DITO signed separate deals with Lopez-owned Sky Cable Corporation and politician Luis Chavit Singson's LCS Group.
+Under the deal with LCS Group, DITO will lease the shared telco towers that LCS had already built in several areas.
+While on the other hand of the deal with Sky Cable, DITO will utilize the latter's unused fiber-optic cables in Metro Manila.

 By March 2020, two months ahead of schedule, the first domestic and international calls from the company's network were made.
 On July 18, 2020, the company had its technical launch.
-The technical launch means that the Dito network will be ready for technical audits from the National Telecommunications Commission (NTC).
+The technical launch means that the DITO network will be ready for technical audits from the National Telecommunications Commission (NTC).
 The company passed its first technical audit in February 2021.
-As of September 2020, Dito has completed 859 cell sites out of the planned 1,600 sites that will cover 37% of the population.
+As of September 2020, DITO has completed 859 cell sites out of the planned 1,600 sites that will cover 37% of the population.

 On February 23, 2021, Dito and PLDT signed an interconnection deal to enable subscribers from the two companies to communicate in their respective networks.
-Dito and Globe Telecom also signed an interconnetion deal on February 24, 2021.
+DITO and Globe Telecom also signed an interconnection deal on February 24, 2021.

 Start of operations

-The company began its commercial operations on March 8, 2021, in select 15 selected areas in Visayas and Mindanao particularly in Metro Cebu and Metro Davao.
-Dito decided to focus on the rollout of its mobile services first.
-Dito had offered the 4G LTE first before moving to 5G technology in 2021.
+DITO began its commercial operations on March 8, 2021, in 15 selected areas in Visayas and Mindanao (particularly in Metro Cebu and Metro Davao).
+The company decided to focus on the rollout of its mobile services first, and offered 4G LTE before moving to 5G technology in 2021.